 Misaki wasn't what you would call a good fairy.
-Not good as in morally good, because that was just ludicrous to even think that she wasn't.
-No, she wasn't good as in she sucked.
+Not "good" as in morally good, because that was ludicrous to even think that she wasn't.
+No, she wasn't "good" as in she sucked.

 She tried to talk with the flowers and get them to bow to her.
 (She was too rugged for them.
 They were a bit frightened.)

 She tried to grow trees in desolate parts of the land.
-(She always ended up yelling at them to grow after a while, and the trees could not stand that.
+(She always ended up yelling at them to grow, and the trees could not stand that.
 They had weak hearts, you see.)

-But Misaki always tried her hardest for all the things in her Mistress's kingdom, and that's why the Queen loved her anyways.
+But Misaki always tried her hardest for all the things in her Mistress's kingdom, and that's why the Queen loved her.